 All native animals living in NSW national parks and reserves are legally protected under the Biodiversity Conservation Act 2016.

-Although most species of native mammals, birds, reptiles and amphibians are protected throughout the state, DPIE can license people and organisations to control, hold and trade in protected species.
+Although most species of native mammals, birds, reptiles and amphibians are protected throughout the state, DPE can license people and organisations to control, hold and trade in protected species.
 For example, people can be licensed to:

 - trade and keep captive-bred native animals as pets

 - control protected animals where they are damaging crops or livelihoods.